itsthurs/monkyhelp/README.md

 monky!play (youtubelink) - Monky joins VC and plays the track of your choice (wip, no queue system in place)

+monky!howru - Monky replies with the quality of his day

 #Case Insensitive Commands

 activate trunk monkey - Monky sends the trunk monkey gif